Current and ongoing research projects:

 Acoustic analysis of Nisei style in the Japanese American community of Livingston, California:

 Together with Annette D'Onofrio, I am investigating the speech of Japanese Americans from a long-standing central California community.
 In particular, we are looking at the vowel production of speakers who identify as Nisei, or second-generation Japanese Americans.
 As young adults, the Nisei were held in internment camps during World War II, and are purported to have developed a distinctive speaking style.
 The question of whether this was an intermittent style or a full-fledged ethnic variety has yet to be examined quantitatively.
 Importantly, the Nisei are native speakers of English, knowing little to no Japanese.
 Thus, whatever features may characterize this style cannot be attributed to Japanese interference.
 In our first study on the variety, which we presented at NWAV 44, we acoustically analyze relative monophthongization of the FACE and GOAT vowels for these speakers, comparing them with White speakers from a neighboring community.
 We find significant differences between ethnicities but also between genders, suggesting these features are indeed socially conditioned for this generation.
 In future work, we will do cross-generational comparisons to see if these features persist, as well to explore other features that may compose the style.

-Acoustic analysis of the front vowels in inland California :
+Acoustic analysis of vowels in inland California :

 Acoustic analysis of sibilants in inland California: